astropy/halotools/docs/getting_started.rst

 Getting started with subpackages
 ================================

+Although the different sub-packages of Halotools are woven together for the science aims of the package (see :ref:`halotools_overview` for a sketch of the primary science targets), individually the sub-packages have very different functionality.

 For instructions on how to get started with making mocks, see :ref:`mock_making_quickstart`.
 To learn how to build a customized model that includes the